Estás en Uruguay Litoral of Uruguay Dolores

 To get to Dolores it can be done by road from Montevideo (220 km away) or by the Uruguay River, through a catamaran service that connects the city with Buenos Aires, Argentina.

-See more about the location of Dolores
+See more about how to get to Dolores

 See also information on Artigas, Montevideo, Argentina, Buenos Aires y Brasil.